alarm-redist/fifty-states/analyses/TX_cd_2010/doc_TX_cd_2010.md

 We also pre-process the map to split it into clusters for simulation, which has a slight effect on the types of district plans that will be sampled.

 ## Simulation Notes
-We sample 50,000 districting plans for Texas across two independent runs of the SMC algorithm.
+We sample 50,000 districting plans for Texas across two independent runs of the SMC algorithm, and then thin the sample to down to 5,000 plans.
 We use a pseudo-county constraint to limit the county and municipality splits.
 Due to the size and complexity of Texas, we split the simulations into multiple steps.

 ### 1. Clustering procedure
 First, we run simulations in three major metropolitan areas: Greater Houston, a combination of Greater San Antonio and Austin, and Dallas-Fort Worth.
 We use collections of counties that define the Metropolitan Statistical Areas.